-OTHER ENTITIES Miscellaneous Each of these tax levying bodies prepares and adopts a BUDGET, following a public hearing.
-These go to the taxpayer's share of the total budget by applying the rollback percentages to each property class as determined by the Director of Revenue, and any exemptions.
-This is delivered to the and delivers them to the who determines each
+OTHER ENTITIES Miscellaneous

+Each of these tax levying bodies prepares and adopts a BUDGET, following a public hearing.
+These go to the The ASSESSOR lists and values all taxable property in the jurisdiction and prepares who determines each taxpayer's share of the total budget by applying the rollback percentages to each property class as determined by the Director of Revenue, and any exemptions.
+This is delivered to the

+ASSESSMENT BOOKS and delivers them to the